Assam Rifles

-The Assam Rifles (AR) is a central paramilitary force responsible for border security, counter-insurgency, and maintaining law and order in Northeast India.
-It guards the Indo-Myanmar border.
-The AR is one among the Central Armed Police Forces (CAPF) of India and comes under the administration of the Ministry of Home Affairs, while its operational control is maintained by the Indian Army.
-Being a police force, its recruitment, perks, promotions, and retirement policies are governed by CAPF rules.
-Around 80 percent of its officers are deputed from the Indian Army and remaining from AR cadre.
-The AR is commanded by the Director General of the Assam Rifles (DG AR) who is appointed by the Ministry of Home Affairs.
+The Assam Rifles (AR) is a paramilitary force of India responsible for border security, counter-insurgency, and maintaining law and order in Northeast India and in Jammu & Kashmir in lines of Rashtriya Rifles.
+Its primary duty involves guarding the Indo-Myanmar border.
+The AR is one of the Oldest Central Para-military Forces of India administered by the Ministry of Home Affairs while operational control rests with Indian Army.
+As a central paramilitary force, its recruitment, perks, promotions, and retirement policies are governed by Assam Rifles Regulations.
+Approximately 80 percent of the officers are deputed from the Army, while the remaining are drawn from the AR cadre.
+The AR is commanded by the Director General of the Assam Rifles (DG AR), appointed by the Ministry of Home Affairs.

-The AR is also dubbed as "Sentinels of North East" and "Friends of the Hill People".
-It is the oldest paramilitary force in India, originally raised in 1835 as Cachar Levy, a militia to protect tea gardens and fertile plains of Assam against unruly tribes.
-Its scope increased with the expansion of British Raj in Northeast India, and were used against insurgency in the region.
-The force was redesigned as Assam Frontier Police in 1883, Assam Military Police in 1891, and East Bengal and Assam Military Police in 1913.
+The AR is often nicknamed "Sentinels of the North East" and "Friends of the Hill People".
+It is the oldest paramilitary force in India, originally raised in 1835 as Cachar Levy, a militia to protect tea gardens and the fertile plains of Assam against unruly tribes.
+Its scope increased with the expansion of British Raj in Northeast India, and it was used against insurgencies in the region.
+The force was redesignated as Assam Frontier Police in 1883, Assam Military Police in 1891, and East Bengal and Assam Military Police in 1913.
 It got its present name in 1917.
 After independence, the AR functioned under the Ministry of External Affairs.
-Its operational control was transferred to the Indian Army post Sino-Indian War of 1962.
-It came under the administration of Ministry of Home Affairs in 1965, with Army retaining operational control.
+Its operational control was transferred to the Indian Army after the Sino-Indian War of 1962.
+It came under the administration of Ministry of Home Affairs in 1965, with the Army retaining operational control.

-Over the course of its history, the Assam Rifles have served in a number of roles, conflicts and theatres including World War I, they served in Europe and the Middle East, and World War II, where they served mainly in Burma.
-After the Chinese annexation of Tibet, the Assam Rifles were tasked with manning the Tibetan border of Assam Himalayan region.
+Throughout its history, the Assam Rifles have served in various conflicts and theaters, including World War I by serving in Europe and the Middle East, and World War II, where they served mainly in Burma.
+After the Chinese annexation of Tibet, the AR were tasked with manning Assam's section of the Tibetan border.
 They were also instrumental in maintaining law and order in Arunachal Pradesh.

-As of 2019-2020 report of Ministry of Home Affairs, there are 46 battalions of Assam Rifles with a sanctioned strength of 65,143 personnel.
-They perform many roles including the provision of internal security under the control of the army through the conduct of counterinsurgency and border security operations, provision of aid to the civilians in times of emergency, and the provision of communications, medical assistance and education in remote areas.
+As of the 2019–2020 report of the Ministry of Home Affairs, there are 46 battalions in the Assam Rifles with a sanctioned strength of 65,143 personnel.
+They perform many roles including upholding internal security under the control of the army through the conduct of counterinsurgency and border security operations, provision of aid to civilians in times of emergency, and the facilitation of communications, medical assistance and education in remote areas.
 In times of war they can also be used as a combat force to secure rear areas if needed.
-Since 2002, the force has been given the role of guarding the India–Myanmar border.
+Since 2002, the force has had the role of guarding the India–Myanmar border.